What is cultured meat?

 Created in 2019 thanks to the collaboration between academics of University of Trento, Trentino Innovation Hub and an investor proceeding from food industry, Bruno Cell is the first Italian start up focused entirely on cultured meat.
 Our goal is to turn this disruptive innovation into an economically sustainable resource, cutting the high cost of cells proliferation.
 To achieve this, we finance and manage research projects aimed to acquire specific know-how and patent optimized proliferation processes.

-As part of the Industrial Doctoral program, Bruno Cell finances a three-year research project focused on cultured meat to be held at the CIBIO Department of the University of Trento.
-We are looking for a motivated and enterprising candidate, also interested in a potentially long-lasting collaboration.
-Previous experience with myogenic and/or pluripotent cell culture techniques is appreciated but does not constitute a binding element.
-The deadline for applying to the selection notice is August 25th.
-Click below for further informations or to contact us at the email address .
+Bruno Cell finances three-year research PhD programs focused on cultured meat to be held at various italian Universities.
+We are looking for motivated and enterprising candidates, also interested in a potentially long-lasting collaboration.
+Previous experience with bioprinting and myogenic and/or pluripotent cell culture techniques is appreciated but does not constitute a binding element.
+Click below to send your resume or for further informations, contacting us at the email address .

 The name Bruno Cell is a tribute to the 16th century philosopher Giordano Bruno, who queried the thought of his time by promoting ideas such as the infinitude of the universe and cosmic pluralism.
 In his treatises he showed anti-specist positions and visualized a world where killing animals for food would have been subject of social disapproval.
 His statue in the center of Rome, surrounded by other eminent thinkers, is considered a monument to freedom of thought.